 Is the Charting Application Easy to Navigate?

 There are a number of trading simulators that have simply added feature after feature over the years.
-It's funny because when you open these applications up for the first time your initial reaction is to run for the hills.
-There are flashing lights everywhere and it's almost as if the screen is going to attack you.
-The more features and indicators does not equal profits.
+It’s funny because when you open these applications up for the first time your initial reaction is to run for the hills.
+There are flashing lights everywhere and it’s almost as if the screen is going to attack you.
+The more features and indicators do not equal profits.
 Some of the most successful traders have made fortunes using one or two indicators.
 When you are assessing your trading simulator, make sure the user interface is clean and straight forward.
 I know what you are thinking, more is better.
-Actually this is the furthest from the truth.
+Actually, this is the furthest from the truth.
 As you progress through your trading career you will experience a few bumps in the road.
 The key thing during these times is to not over analyze your system as stated earlier in this article.
 When you have a platform that offers you endless combinations of how to analyze the market, you will likely fall victim to this cyclical behavior.

 Is the Stock Simulator Web Based?